 Couples may begin to argue over trivial matters.
 Regretfully, impulsivity makes it challenging to deliberate before behaving.
 Emotional outbursts may sometimes accompany screaming.
 Instead of alleviating the issues, such responses make things worse.

 Problems in a relationship may also arise from a lack of understanding between an individual with a disability and their partner.
 Because of their disparate points of view, each individual believes they are correct and the other is incorrect.
-Let’s examine the emotions of those in these types of marriages in order to have a deeper comprehension.
+Let’s examine the emotions of those in these types of marriages to have a deeper comprehension.

 How an ADHD Person’s Partner Feels